A Very Busy Summer: Day of the Dead Altar, Visiting Museums/Exhibits, Working on Creative Projects, and the Garden

 • Basil – Lots and lots of this delicious herb!
 Been making Margherita pizzas and pastas this summer, also adding into my homemade marinara and pizza sauces, and even made pesto.

-• Oregano – I bought a starter Italian oregano plant at the Armstrong Center but I’m glad I did because it almost entirely replaced my use of this dried spice.
+• Oregano – I bought a starter Italian oregano plant at the Armstrong Garden Center but I’m glad I did because it almost entirely replaced my use of this dried spice.
 I also have some Greek Oregano growing indoors under LED lights that I use often.
 These are perennial herbs so theoretically they will replace my use of the dried spice version.

 • Garlic chives – bought a starter plant at the nursery because they were out of orange bell peppers late in the summer; so glad I did because when I opened my dried chives, they did not look very appetizing, so I’ll plan to replace them with these from my garden.
 They are perennial plants, so I’ll have them for years if I take care of them.